Martha Ripley

-Early years
+Early years and personal life

 Martha George Rogers was born November 30, 1843, in Lowell, Vermont, the oldest of five children of Esther Ann (George) and Francis Rogers, a stock farmer.
 The family moved to the Iowa frontier, where she attended high school (leaving without a diploma).
 She was awarded a first-class teacher's certificate and taught elementary school for a time.
 In 1867 she married rancher William Warren Ripley, son of a well-known Massachusetts mill-owning family.
 Shortly thereafter they moved back to his home state of Massachusetts, where he took up a job as manager of his uncle's paper mill in Lawrence.
 The couple had three daughters, Abigail, Clara, and Edna May.
 Within a few years, William had bought his own mill and moved the family to Middleton.

+Suffrage movement

 Ripley joined the suffragists in 1875 and worked to establish an active suffrage group in Middleton, becoming close friends of Boston suffragettes Lucy Stone and Henry Browne Blackwell.
 The success of her efforts gained her a place in the statewide suffrage movement, and she was elected to both the central committee and the executive committee of the Massachusetts Woman Suffrage Association, serving in both capacities until 1883.
 It is known that Ripley was an excellent public speaker and often outspoken, leading her to be well-known and liked by many professional women and several doctors.